ConsenSysDiligence/napalm/README.md

 pip install napalm-toolbox[slither]
 ```

+> You can install napalm without slither too!
+Just omit the [slither]

 ## 💣 Running scans with Napalm
 Using napalm is simple, you've got two main concepts to keep in mind:
 1. **Collection** - A collection is a group of detection rules / modules.